OpenMDAO/POEMs/poem_000.md

-POE: 000
+POEM ID: 000
 Title: POE Purpose and Guidelines
 Author: Justin S. Gray

 Status: Active

-What is a POE?
+What is a POEM?
 ===============
-The **P**roposal for **O**penMDAO **E**nhancement (POE) is a document that serves to propose a new feature addition to the OpenMDAO and also record community input and feedback on the proposal.
+The **P**roposal for **O**penmdao **E**nhance**m**ent (POEM) is a document that serves to propose a new feature addition, API changes, and other signficant modifications to OpenMDAO.
-The may be formated as a single txt file, using github flavored markdown, or it may be contained in a folder which includes both a markdown file and additional supporting images to be rendered in the file.
+A POE also serves as a record of community discussion on the proposal, as well as the record of the final decision by the development team as to whether or not to accept the proposal.

 POE Audience